 - August: Osage County, which is set in a three-story house, built entirely on-stage.

-- Several David Mamet plays, most notably American Buffalo, November, and Boston Marriage.
+- Several David Mamet plays, most notably American Buffalo, and November.

 - William Inge's Bus Stop is set entirely at... a bus stop.